-Reducing the Distance During Covid-19 provides ideas and resources for adapting each Building Block during Covid-19.
+Reducing the Distance provides ideas and resources for partnering at a distance.

 Eight Guiding Principles

 Our beliefs shape our actions, and true family partnership requires a shift in mindset and practice.
 The following principles are compiled from Alaska educators and families as well as national research.
 Reflecting on these ideas and seeking to incorporate them into our everyday practice will enhance our partnerships with students, colleagues, families, and the community.